Sites that don’t work don’t convert.

-At ConversionXL Live, Marie Polli, a senior conversion strategist at ConversionXL, explained how extensive proper quality assurance is and how risky it can be not to perform it correctly…
+At CXL Live, Marie Polli, a senior conversion strategist at CXL, explained how extensive proper quality assurance is and how risky it can be not to perform it correctly…

 Marie was talking about innovative testing, which is riskier by nature, but launching something that doesn’t work properly is always risky.
 And what works on one browser might not work on another, as Ian Newman of Box UK explains…

 If you don’t check all of the browsers (and all of their versions) as well as all of the devices (and all of their operating system versions), you won’t know whether something is broken.
 And while you might consider Browser XYZ and Device ABC irrelevant and outdated, I assure you someone has tried to visit your site using it.

 Conducting proper quality assurance means minimizing two issues…

 - Sites that don’t work hurt trust and credibility.

 - Sites that don’t work cause frustration.

 If you’re interested in being perceived as trustworthy and minimizing visitor frustration (and you should be), then you will want to perform proper quality assurance.
 As Jakob explains, your site will be tested no matter what…